Finding the Saraswati River & Restoring the Flow of Her Vedic Wisdom

 Searching for Saraswati

-In 2002 the Bharatiya Janta Party (BJP) led National Democratic Alliance (NDA) Government of India initiated the Saraswati Heritage Project to hunt for origins of the Saraswati river which, though abundantly mentioned in the Rig Veda, appears to have dried up or disappeared underground some 4,000 years ago.
+In 2002 the Bharatiya Janata Party (BJP) led National Democratic Alliance (NDA) Government of India initiated the Saraswati Heritage Project to hunt for origins of the Saraswati river which, though abundantly mentioned in the Rig Veda, appears to have dried up or disappeared underground some 4,000 years ago.
 This hunt was stalled in 2004 when the United Progressive Alliance (UPA) won India’s general election; and it was revived in 2014 after the BJP-led NDA returned to power under the leadership of Narendra Modi.
 In 2015 the Haryana Sarasvati Heritage Development Board (HSHDB) was established with the goal of restoring the flow of the Saraswati River.
 In July 2015 India Today produced a news segment on this restoration project, showing video footage of workers digging into dry sandy earth in Yamunanagar, Haryana where at a depth of 8 feet, water was found.
 Preeti Choudhary reported:

 ‘[She] is a river.
 She wears a white sari.
 She holds the vena.
 She sits on a lotus flanked by a swan.
 She is the Saraswati ‒ A Hindu deity, the Goddess of Knowledge.
 A river whose waters don't flow.
 A river modern India has never seen but debated its existence for centuries.
 In the eternal battle between creation and destruction there will be those living struggling for survival and those who would be resurrected out of extinction….